SolveStack/bootcamp-PY101-info/README.md

 Navigate to the bootcamp-PY101-auto-app folder.
 Navigate to it like so: home -> git -> bootcamp-PY101-auto-app.
 Click open.

 ### 10. Set up your Debugger
+Open the README.md for bootcamp-PY101-auto-app from here to set up your debugger.

 ## Syllabus: Intro to Python